Current projects

 Justice is central to climate policy, since the transition to a carbon-neutral society requires significant systemic changes for instance in energy, food and transportation systems.
 It is important to ensure that the change is implemented fairly, meaning that no one is left behind or suffers unreasonably from the change.

 Objectives: In the project, a just transition is understood to comprise four dimensions.
-Distributional justice draws attention to the fair distribution of the impact of policy measures between regions, groups of people and individuals.
+Distributive justice draws attention to the fair distribution of the impact of policy measures between regions, groups of people and individuals.
 Procedural justice considers the equal opportunities of people to participate in decision-making and to influence the planning and implementation of change.
-Recognitive justice means, for example, considering different worldviews, power structures and lifestyles.
+Recognition justice means, for example, considering different worldviews, power structures and lifestyles.
 Restorative justice focuses on mitigating the unwanted distributional effects of policy.

 In practice: The project clarifies the dimensions of just transition in terms of both climate change mitigation and adaptation, and develops a framework to support the formulation, implementation and evaluation of climate policy.
 In addition, the project examines the effects of climate policy, especially from the perspective of basic and human rights.
 The focus is on energy, transport and food sectors, as well as regional issues.
 Justice concerning the Sámi as an indigenous people is examined separately.